The Web address of this

 If this describes you, I hope this article will

-motivate you to learn more about these concepts.
+motivate you to learn more about these concepts - specially if you're

 For perspective, almost